Heating, Ventilation and Air-Conditioning Systems, Part of Indoor Air Quality Design Tools for Schools

 Consider specifying energy recovery ventilation equipment.

-Indoor air can be 2 to 5 times more polluted than outdoor air; therefore, most HVAC system designers understand that increased amounts of outdoor air supply is generally better for IAQ.
+Indoor air can be two to five times more polluted than outdoor air; therefore, most HVAC system designers understand that increased amounts of outdoor air supply is generally better for IAQ.
 Yet there are concerns over the implications that this added amount of outdoor air supply has on the first cost and operating cost of the HVAC system, as well as moisture control for the school (too wet or too dry).

-As a result, school designers often try to reduce the amount of outdoor air equal to — or even below — 15 cubic feet per minute (cfm) of outside air per person, the minimum for school classrooms, as established by the American Society of Heating, Refrigerating and Air -conditioning Engineers (ASHRAE) ASHRAE Exit.
+As a result, school designers often try to reduce the amount of outdoor air equal to — or even below — 15 cubic feet per minute (cfm) of outside air per person, the minimum for school classrooms, as established by the American Society of Heating, Refrigerating and Air -conditioning Engineers (ASHRAE) ASHRAE.
 In many parts of the country these concerns can easily be addressed by application of basic engineering principles and off-the-shelf HVAC equipment.

 First cost, energy costs and moisture control do not have to be at odds with good IAQ.
 Energy recovery ventilation equipment can make the negative implications of 15 cfm per person of outdoor air behave like 5 cfm, while retaining the IAQ advantage of 15 cfm.
 This approach has been proven in many schools in various regions east of the Rockies, where advanced HVAC systems cost roughly the same as conventional systems, yet provide significant operating cost savings and IAQ advantages.

 - Proper location of outdoor air intakes can minimize the blockage of airflow and intake of contaminated air.
 The bottom of air intakes should be at least 8 inches above horizontal surfaces (generally the ground or the roof) to prevent blockage from leaves or snow.
 In northern locations, more separation may be needed due to greater snow depths or drifting snow.